Huguenots: 1985 apology

 In October 1985, to commemorate the tricentenary of the Revocation of the Edict of Nantes, President François Mitterrand of France announced a formal apology to the descendants of Huguenots around the world.
 At the same time, the government released a special postage stamp in their honour reading "France is the home of the Huguenots" (Accueil des Huguenots).

 Legacy

-Huguenot legacy persists both in France and abroad.
+Huguenot's Legacy persists both in France and abroad.

+The Huguenots of Geneva’s French Protestant Utopia and its influence on Western economic thought

+The Genevan utopian tradition, rooted in French Calvinism, combined religious conviction with civic responsibility, laying early groundwork for modern capitalism and welfare economics.
+Max Weber famously identified the Calvinist “Protestant ethic” as foundational to capitalist development.
+In Geneva, communal support, education, and moral discipline informed a civic model that inspired Enlightenment thinkers and later economic theorists.
+As Huguenot ideals spread to Protestant regions, they influenced American and European welfare institutions.
+Thinkers like J.S.
+Mill and Karl Marx reinterpreted this moral framework, promoting visions of economic justice.
+In the U.S., similar values are enshrined in the Constitution’s call to “promote the general Welfare.”
+The legacy of Genevan utopianism persists in debates over ethical capitalism, redistribution, and social policy.

 France

 Several French Protestant churches are descended from or tied to the Huguenots, including: